TrainingByPackt/Beginning-DevOps-with-Docker/README.md

 * Run a web application in Docker
 * Impact of Docker in DevOps
 * Deploy applications within a container
-* Understand Docker files-Run a web app in Docke
+* Understand Docker files-Run a web app in Docker

 ### Hardware requirements